Equivariant Chevalley, Giambelli, and Monk Formulae for the Peterson Variety: The Equivariant Giambelli formula and intersection multiplicities

-In this section, we describe the relationship between $H^*(\Fl)$, $H^*(\Pet)$, and $H^*(\Perm)$.
-We use this description to compute the multiplicities $m(v_I)$ of \cref{prop:duality}, and to develop an equivariant Giambelli formula for \Pet, i.e., a formula expressing the pullback of Schubert classes as a polynomial in the divisor classes.
+In this section, we first recall the relationship between $H^*(\Fl)$, $H^*(\Pet)$, and $H^*(\Perm)$, which we then use to compute the multiplicities $m(v_I)$ in \cref{prop:duality}, and to develop an equivariant Giambelli formula for \Pet, i.e., a formula expressing the pullback of Schubert classes as a polynomial in the divisor classes.